'It's sexy:' Deafmetal jewelry stylishly secures hearing aids and cochlear implants

 Deafmetal products are an accessory that meets your style

 Glasses “serve a function, but we also pick glasses that suit our personality,” says Monika Curman, of Vancouver, sharing that she sometimes wears contacts but has multiple styles of (oversized, funky, and attention-grabbing) eyeglasses, too.
 Curman recently started wearing hearing aids and likes that Deafmetal allows her to show some personality.

 “I thought this was such a wonderful way of embracing your disability,” she says.

-Curman has three pairs, including one called Prohibition, with a long chain.
+Curman has three pairs.
 “I like having my hair up on one side with the whole dangling [jewelry] and it’s like, it’s sexy,” she says.

 Ortiz also finds the aesthetic aspect of Deafmetal’s products appealing.
 “I think it looks really cool,” Ortiz says (and her friends on social media agreed when she posted a picture showing the jewelry).
 The designs are simple (which plays to her tastes) but adds a touch of something aesthetic, she says.

 Ortiz is in her 30s and didn’t imagine she’d need hearing aids—her first association with the devices is her grandparents.
 Meeting other people with hearing loss, and products like the ones from Deafmetal, have given her a sense of community.